Skip to content

 Wet-weather backup and outdoor ceremony contingency

-Confirm three numbers in writing before deposit on any estate where outdoor ceremony is part of the brief.
-The first is the wet-weather seated capacity, meaning the indoor or covered backup with no outdoor floor.
-The second is the latest call-time at which the venue planning team makes the outdoor-versus-indoor decision, typically 6 to 12 hours pre-ceremony.
-The third is whether the marquee or tente nomade is part of the standard weekend hire or quoted separately as an add-on.
-The third number can shift weekend cost by €3,000 to €8,000 depending on tenting size and decoration brief.
-Practical guidance: if the wet-weather seated number is below your guest list, the venue does not work for an outdoor-ceremony plan, no matter how attractive the outdoor space looks on a sunny afternoon.
+Before you pay a deposit on any estate where an outdoor ceremony is part of the plan, confirm three things in writing.
+First, the wet-weather seated capacity, the indoor or covered backup with no outdoor floor.
+Second, the latest hour at which the planning team calls the outdoor-versus-indoor decision, usually the morning of the wedding.
+Third, whether the marquee is part of the standard hire or quoted as an add-on.
+If the wet-weather seated number is below your guest list, the estate does not work for an outdoor-ceremony plan, however lovely the garden looks on a sunny afternoon.

 Expert advice